-'Unbelievable there's a Mac Allister playing for Argentina'
+'Unbelievable a Mac Allister is in Argentina team'

 The Brighton and Hove Albion player's appearance on the biggest stage in global football, including scoring the opening goal in a 2-0 group stage win over Poland, is a matter of great pride to those who live in an area where family tradition is strong.

-A victory for Argentina in Sunday's showpiece decider would be celebrated all the more in Cushendall and while much of the pre-match attention will focus on the legendary Lionel Messi, it's Alexis Mac Allister's name which is on the lips of the locals.
+A victory for Argentina in Sunday's showpiece decider would be celebrated all the more in Cushendall, and while much of the pre-match attention will focus on the legendary Lionel Messi, it's Alexis Mac Allister's name which is on the lips of the locals.

 "Seemingly there is a connection with one of the players from Argentina.
 It's been the talk of the town over the last week or two weeks," said corner shop owner Dominic McAlister.

-"At the start everyone thought it was a bit of a wind up but it's genuine now.
+"At the start everyone thought it was a bit of a wind-up but it's genuine now.
 A lot of boys have googled it and seemingly his family originally came from Cushendall.

 "They left Cushendall in the late 1700s, early 1800s apparently - his great, great, great ancestors.
-It's been the whole talk, so we have been watching wondering if we are connected in any way.
+It's been the whole talk, so we have been watching, wondering if we are connected in any way.

 "You take the McAlisters out of Cushendall there wouldn't be many left, to be honest with you.
 There's a bit of a buzz.
-If he wins we'll have to go out and celebrate."
+If he wins we'll have to go out and celebrate.

-"[Getting him to Cushendall] That could happen, stranger things have happened.
+"[Getting him to Cushendall] could happen, stranger things have happened.

 "We'll give it a go and we'll get in contact with him if that's the case.
 All I can say is 'Come on Argentina!'."